SamNiechcial/MySQL-With-Vault/README.md

-# MySQL With Vault - ReadMe
+# MySQL With Vault - README.md v0.1

-A learning project to explore dynamic secrets and encryption as a service with MySQL, using the Hashicorp suite of technologies.
+A learning project to explore dynamic secrets and encryption as a service, using the Hashicorp suite of technologies with MySQL.

 ## Project Goals: